Electrical resistivity and conductivity: Metals

 The Bloch–Grüneisen formula is an approximation obtained assuming that the studied metal has spherical Fermi surface inscribed within the first Brillouin zone and a Debye phonon spectrum.

 If more than one source of scattering is simultaneously present, Matthiessen's rule (first formulated by Augustus Matthiessen in the 1860s) states that the total resistance can be approximated by adding up several different terms, each with the appropriate value of n.

 As the temperature of the metal is sufficiently reduced (so as to 'freeze' all the phonons), the resistivity usually reaches a constant value, known as the residual resistivity.
 This value depends not only on the type of metal, but on its purity and thermal history.
 The value of the residual resistivity of a metal is decided by its impurity concentration.
 Some materials lose all electrical resistivity at sufficiently low temperatures, due to an effect known as superconductivity.

 An investigation of the low-temperature resistivity of metals was the motivation to Heike Kamerlingh Onnes's experiments that led in 1911 to discovery of superconductivity.
 For details see History of superconductivity.

 Wiedemann–Franz law

-The Wiedemann–Franz law states that the coefficient of electrical conductivity of metals at normal temperatures is inversely proportional to the temperature:
+The Wiedemann–Franz law states that for materials where heat and charge transport is dominated by electrons, the ratio of thermal to electrical conductivity is proportional to the temperature:

-For metals at high temperatures, the Wiedemann–Franz law holds: